techscientist/musicmood.me/README.md

 ## API

 If you just need to use the moods, and do not want to get your hands dirty, we have an API just for you.
-Just make a `GET` request to (we made `GET` to help on cache `crossdomain` problems):
+Just make a `GET` request to (we made it `GET` to help on `crossdomain` problems):

 ```
 GET http://api.musicmood.me/mood/{artist}/{song}/